-Under the Building Act 2004, all residential pools must have compliant pool barriers to keep young children safe at all times.
-This includes spas and temporary pools.
+Under the Building Act 2004, all residential or small heated pools (including temporary pools) must have compliant barriers to keep young children safe at all times.

-Councils are required by the Building Act to ensure these residential pools are inspected at least every three years to determine they still have complying pool barriers.
+Councils are required by the Building Act to ensure these residential or small heated pools are inspected at least every three years to determine they still have complying pool barriers.

 If you are building a new pool, you will at least need a building consent for the barrier restricting access to the pool.

-If you are thinking about installing a swimming pool or spa, or you have questions you can not find the answer to on the MBIE website(external link), you can discuss your installation with our Duty Building Control Officer.
-Phone 03 941 8999 or email to dutyBCO@ccc.govt.nz before you begin.
+If you are thinking about installing a residential or small heated pool, or you have questions you cannot find the answer to on the MBIE website(external link), you can discuss your installation with our Duty Building Control Officer.
+Phone 03 941 8999 or email dutyBCO@ccc.govt.nz before you begin.

 The acceptable solutions for meeting the building code for Means of restricting access to residential pools can be found on MBIE’s website(external link).

-To ensure you have sufficient information when you apply for your building consent, refer to our pool barrier application check sheet - Form B-054 [DOCX, 86 KB] (also available as a PDF [PDF, 59 KB]).
+To ensure you have sufficient information when you apply for your building consent, refer to our Residential or small heated pool check sheet - Form B-054 [DOCX, 86 KB] (also available as a PDF [PDF, 53 KB]).
 This check sheet will need to accompany your application.

 Getting a building consent does incur fees.
 Visit building consents fees(external link) for more information.